-The Snyk CLI helps you find and fix known vulnerabilities in your dependencies, both manually and as part of your continuous integration (CI (Build)) system.
+The Snyk CLI, connects to snyk.io over https, authenticates your machine with your account, and then helps you find and fix known vulnerabilities in your dependencies, both manually and as part of your continuous integration (CI (Build)) system.

 A manual installer available from Snyk’s GitHub

-For more detailed installation guidance and options, see CLI - Installation.
+For more detailed installation guidance and options, see Install the Snyk CLI.

-Snyk commands require authentication via GitHub, Bitbucket or Google.
+To associate your Snyk account with the CLI, you must first authenticate your machine.
 No repository permissions are needed at this stage, only your email address.

-For more authentication options, see CLI – Authentication.
+For more authentication options and information, see CLI – Authentication.

 Once installed and authenticated, change directory into a folder containing a supported package manifest file (package.json, pom.xml, composer.lock, etc.) and run:

-This will show all vulnerabilities identified, their path, and remediation guidance.
-To monitor your project regularly and receive ongoing notifications when new vulnerabilities are introduced, see Monitoring your project.
+All vulnerabilities identified are listed, including their path, and remediation guidance.
+To monitor your project regularly and receive ongoing notifications when new vulnerabilities are introduced, see Monitor your projects at regular intervals.

 New vulnerabilities are constantly disclosed - which is where monitoring comes in.
 Once you set up your project to be monitored, Snyk regularly tests your code and notifies you whenever new vulnerabilities are introduced.